darsor/ieee_avc/README.md

 This includes 5 ros packages: four for the VESC (`vesc_driver`, which communicates with the VESC, `vesc_ackerman`, which converts between VESC and ackermann ROS messages, `vesc_msgs`, which contains definitions for the VESC messages, and `ackermann_cmd_mux`, which is an input multiplexer for ackermann commands), and one called `avc`.
 The `avc` package contains all the launch and configuration files we are using, and it is the focus of this documentation.

+Here is a [picture](https://drive.google.com/open?id=0B6Ak-1eCXMiBMmItdGhSRnpRVDQ) of the system setup.

 ## Directory tree of the `avc` package
 ```
 avc                                           <-- The package root directory